abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 }
 ```

-Add `SeparateBackgroundJob.Common.Shared` project reference to the `SeparateBackgroundJob.Domain` project and add `SeparateBackgroundJobCommonSharedModule` to the `DependsOn` attribute of the `SeparateBackgroundJobDomainModule` class:
+Add the `SeparateBackgroundJob.Common.Shared` project reference to the `SeparateBackgroundJob.Domain` project and add `SeparateBackgroundJobCommonSharedModule` to the `DependsOn` attribute of the `SeparateBackgroundJobDomainModule` class:

 ```csharp
 [DependsOn(